 D’Lan has over 20 years’ experience as a leading international Australian Indigenous art consultant, dealer and gallerist.

 In 2016, after over 10 years working with commercial galleries and auction houses, D’Lan established D’Lan Contemporary.
 As Director, D’Lan works closely with collectors, gallerists and institutions around the world to source, exhibit, buy and sell exceptional works of art by Australia’s leading First Nations artists and to raise awareness and appreciation in Australia and overseas.

 In 2019, D’Lan helped curate the Collection of Steve Martin & Anne Stringfield at Gagosian Gallery, New York, which was later exhibited at Gagosian L.A.
 In 2023, he helped curate 60 Over 50, an exhibition of works from the private collections of John and Barbara Wilkerson and Steve Martin and Anne Stringfield in New York.

 Diane de Mascarel

-Diane completed bachelor degrees in art history at the Ecole du Louvre and La Sorbonne University in Paris.
-After a few years in London, Diane relocated to Australia in 2008 and has held a variety of roles at organisations within the commercial and non-profit sector of the arts industry.
+Diane completed Bachelor degrees in art history at the Ecole du Louvre and La Sorbonne University in Paris.
+After a few years working in London, Diane relocated to Australia in 2008 and has held a variety of roles at organisations within the commercial and non-profit sector of the arts industry.

 Head of Research